Orders, decorations, and medals of the Soviet Union

 Awards, decorations, and medals of the Soviet Union are decorations from the former Soviet Union that recognised achievements and personal accomplishments, both military and civilian.
-Some of the awards, decorations, and orders were discontinued after the dissolution of the Soviet Union, while others are still issued by the Russian Federation as of 2024.
-Many of the awards were simply reworked in the Russian Federation, such as the transition of Hero of the Soviet Union to Hero of the Russian Federation, and Hero of Socialist Labour to Hero of Labour of the Russian Federation.
-A wide range of Soviet awards and decorations cover the extensive and diverse period of history from 1917 to 1991.
+Many of the awards, decorations, and orders were discontinued after the dissolution of the Soviet Union, while some are still issued by the Russian Federation, as of 2024.
+Many of those awards are simply reworked versions of their Soviet predecessors; this includes the reinvention of the Hero of the Soviet Union as the Hero of the Russian Federation, and the Hero of Socialist Labour as the Hero of Labour of the Russian Federation.
+The wide range of Soviet awards and decorations reflect the diverse and dynamic political, social, and military histories of the USSR, from its progenital revolution in 1917 to its eventual dissolution in 1991.